-As not all New Zealanders will be able to be vaccinated at once, the current public health measures, including social distancing, mask usage, rapid contact tracing and managing cluster outbreaks, will continue for some time.
-With an effective vaccine programme, it is anticipated these control measures can be reduced, albeit slowly.
-This will rely on a high proportion of the population (estimated to be at least 8 out of 10 people) being immunised.
+As not all New Zealanders will be vaccinated at once, the current public health measures, including social distancing, mask usage, rapid contact tracing and managing cluster outbreaks, will continue for some time.
+With an effective vaccine programme, it is anticipated that these control measures can be reduced, albeit slowly.
+This will rely on a high proportion of the population being immunised.

 What is the process New Zealand vaccinators are following to administer COVID-19 vaccines?

-Vaccinators are following normal best practice in drawing up and administering the Pfizer/BioNTech vaccine.
+Vaccinators are following normal best practices in drawing up and administering the Pfizer/BioNTech vaccine.
 This is consistent with standard immunisation guidelines.
-Some nurses are finding they can sometimes get up to six doses out of the vial, consistent with what Pfizer has indicated.
+Some nurses find they can sometimes get up to six doses out of the vial, compatible with what Pfizer has indicated.